5 Types of B2B Customer Needs + How to Identify Them

 - Compatibility: The product or service needs to work well with other systems your customers use

 Let’s say you’re managing the user-experience of a pet-sitting app.
-The platform needs to make life easy for both the pet sitters and owners.
+The platform needs to make life easy for both the pet sitters and owners by providing resources and information like pet insurance costs or nearby veterinaries.
 If it doesn’t work in the way both parties expect, they may churn and look to the competition.

 2. Performance Needs